jens-na/pacdiffvim/README.md

 and opens a tab for each configuration file comparision (diff) in vim.
 Furthermore the script defines a few vim functions to operate with a .pacnew diff.

+###Audience
+Arch Linux user or user of Linux distributions which uses <tt>pacman</tt> as  the systems package manager.

 ###Dependencies
 - Bash 4.x
 - Vim 7.x